 SCA-6 Bill for in-person and online wagering

-Currently, the state of California does not permit sports gambling, either online or at casinos.
+Currently, sports betting in California is illegal online and at casinos.
 There was a movement in 2020 however, that saw leaders consider widespread legalization.

 Senator Bill Dodd introduced SCA-6, which opened the door for both in-person and online wagering on sports.
 However, opposition from Native American tribes in the state centered around the online component of the bill and the offering of banked games by cardrooms.